We want kids to pray and trust God for answers, but when it comes to the really big prayers — the ones that need miracles — how do we pray with kids?

 Adults who minister to children are often keenly aware of what they’re modeling to the kids in their charge.
 We demonstrate our personal faith each time we communicate with God in kids’ presence and in how we grapple with specific situations.

 “Fear and lack of faith are the two biggest hurdles I see [when it comes to this modeling],” says Stadtmiller.
 “We’re afraid that if kids pray for a friend with cancer and that friend isn’t healed, then their faith might be shaken and they might doubt God.
-Sure, we need to protect kids from some of the disturbing details of certain prayer requests, but we never need to protect them from God.
+Sure, we need to protect kids from some of the disturbing details of certain prayer requests.
+But we never need to protect them from God.
 Overcoming doubt with faith is part of the full life in Christ.
 If you’re constantly trying to remove every opportunity for children to wrestle with their faith, to wrestle in prayer, you’ll be building a faith of straw that won’t stand the trials that might lie ahead.”

 “The problem in praying for miracles with our kids comes only when we begin to direct their faith to the results of our prayers instead of the miracle worker who is God,” says Stadtmiller.
-“Believing, faith-filled prayer focuses on God’s ability — not God’s decision-making process…Parents and adults who pray big prayers with kids believe in God to sustain their child’s faith no matter what the result.
+“Believing, faith-filled prayer focuses on God’s ability — not God’s decision-making process…Adults who pray big prayers with kids believe in God to sustain their child’s faith no matter what the result.
 We don’t need to protect our kids from God.
 Recently my 3-year-old made this statement: ‘God can always heal, but sometimes he doesn’t.’
 This is the essence of faith-filled prayer.”

 “Prayer is the conversation of life,” says Stadtmiller.
 “Prayer is always available.
-Prayer is always the answer.
+It is always the answer.
 Every issue in our life finds its solution and answer in prayer.
 Prayer shifts the heavens and brings the kingdom of God to Earth.” cm

 Jennifer Hooks is the managing editor for Children’s Ministry Magazine.